-- 9.1 The Authority holds a general reserve for which the recommended balance is currently £1.75 million.
-The general reserve balance at 31 March 2016 is £2.598 million. - 9.2 The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
+- 9.1 The Authority holds a general reserve for which the recommended balance is currently £1.85 million.
+The general reserve balance at 31 March 2017 is £2.33 million. - 9.2 The purpose of holding a general reserve is to provide a working balance to help cushion the impact of uneven cash flows to avoid temporary borrowing and to provide a contingency to help cushion the impact of unexpected events or emergencies.
 Each year alongside approval of the budget Members approve the policy framework for the earmarked reserves and assessment of the optimum level of general reserve.
 The optimum level of the general reserve is informed by a risk assessment of the budget that takes into account the context within which the budget has been established along with the financial risks facing the Authority.
-This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies.

-- 9.3 In addition to the general reserve the Authority holds a number of earmarked reserves that are held to meet known or predicted liabilities.
+This will include factors such as, sensitivity of pay and price inflation and interest rates, levels of savings anticipated, demand led budgets (spend and income), future funding fluctuations and emergencies. - 9.3 In addition to the general reserve the Authority holds a number of earmarked reserves that are held to meet known or predicted liabilities.
 The earmarked reserves also provides a means at the year-end for carrying funds forward to the new financial year to fund ongoing commitments and known liabilities for which no separate revenue budget exists. - 9.4 There are a number of earmarked reserves that have balances, yet the timing of the use of the reserve is yet to be agreed.
 One of these reserves is the New Homes Bonus which includes allocation from previous grants.
-Some of the unallocated balance will be used to fund one-off costs in respect of the Local Plan review, the year-end balance on this reserve was £1.4m.
-The Authority holds a 'Restructuring and Invest to Save Reserve', which the balance at 31 March 2016 was £1.9m.
+Some of the unallocated balance will be used to fund one-off costs in respect of the Local Plan review, the year-end balance on this reserve was £1.83m.
+The Authority holds a 'Restructuring and Invest to Save Reserve', which the balance at 31 March 2017 was £2.44m.
 As the name suggests this reserve is held to fund one-off costs associated with restructuring which could include redundancy and pension strain, and also costs that will deliver future efficiencies and savings.
 This reserve is being used to fund costs associated with the Authority's Digital Transformation programme which will include one-off procurement costs and also some employee costs to support the programme.
-As part of the agreed programme individual business cases are brought forward for approval to release funds from this reserve. - 9.5 The following table provides a summary of the more significant reserves, more detail can be found at note 6 on page 32 of the accounts.
+As part of the agreed programme individual business cases are brought forward for approval to release funds from this reserve.
+The Authority was also successful in attracting a grant allocation of £2.4m in December 2016 in respect of the Community Housing Fund.
+This has been established to help deliver affordable housing in areas impacted by high levels of second home ownership and is being held in a reserve until the spending plans are developed.

+9.5 The following table provides a summary of the more significant reserves, more detail can be found at note 9 on pages 38-41 of the accounts.

-Balance at 31/3/16 £000
+Balance at 31 March 2017 £000

-General Reserve 2,598
+General Reserve 2,332

-Capital Projects 2,335
+Capital Projects 2,314

-Big Society Fund 1,033
+Benefits Subsidy 1,429

 Broadband 1,000

-Business Rates 1,991
+Business Rates 2,526

+Housing 2,521

+Communities 1,198

-New Homes Bonus 1,418
+New Homes Bonus 1,834

-Restructuring and Invest to Save Reserve 1,875
+Restructuring and Invest to Save Reserve 2,435

-Other Earmarked Reserves 3,474
+Other Earmarked Reserves 3,883

-Total 15,724
+Total 21,472